-The GMS Computer Science curriculum provides a broad overview of deep concepts, with an emphasis on the skills of programming and computational thinking.
-Through a variety of computer languages and tools, all students create effective and useful computer programs.
-Underlying conceptual material is woven together with everyday hands-on exploration to address questions such as:
+The GMS Computer Science curriculum provides a broad overview of concepts with an emphasis on programming skills and computational thinking.
+We address questions such as:

-- How do computer hardware and software actually work together?
+- How do computer hardware and software work together?

 - How does the “design-code-test” cycle apply across different scenarios?